mcarvin8/apex-tests-git-delta/README.md

 sf project deploy start -x manifest/package.xml -l RunSpecifiedTests -t $testclasses
 ```

+_NOTE:_ The test classes will only be added to the output if they are found in one of your package directories as listed in the `sfdx-project.json`.
+If the test class name was not found in any package directory, a warning will be printed to the terminal.
+The plugin will not fail if no test classes are included in the final output.
+The output and text file will simply be empty if no delta test classes were found in any commit message or no test classes were validated against a package directory.

 ## Why another plugin to determine delta tests?

 The [SFDX Git Delta ](https://github.com/scolladon/sfdx-git-delta) is an amazing tool that generates packages and directories for delta deployments.
 It could also be used to generate a comma-separated list of added/modified Apex classes, which could be used to run only the tests which were modified.